steel-wing/chess/README.md

-# ♕ BYU CS 240 Chess
+# ♕ Terminal Chess

-This project demonstrates mastery of proper software design, client/server architecture, networking using HTTP and WebSocket, database persistence, unit testing, serialization, and security.
+This is a project in software design, client/server architecture, networking using HTTP and WebSocket, database persistence, unit testing, serialization, and security.

-## 10k Architecture Overview
+## What It Is

-The application implements a multiplayer chess server and a command line chess client.
+This application implements a multiplayer chess server and a command line chess client.

 [![Sequence Diagram](10k-architecture.png)](https://sequencediagram.org/index.html#initialData=C4S2BsFMAIGEAtIGckCh0AcCGAnUBjEbAO2DnBElIEZVs8RCSzYKrgAmO3AorU6AGVIOAG4jUAEyzAsAIyxIYAERnzFkdKgrFIuaKlaUa0ALQA+ISPE4AXNABWAexDFoAcywBbTcLEizS1VZBSVbbVc9HGgnADNYiN19QzZSDkCrfztHFzdPH1Q-Gwzg9TDEqJj4iuSjdmoMopF7LywAaxgvJ3FC6wCLaFLQyHCdSriEseSm6NMBurT7AFcMaWAYOSdcSRTjTka+7NaO6C6emZK1YdHI-Qma6N6ss3nU4Gpl1ZkNrZwdhfeByy9hwyBA7mIT2KAyGGhuSWi9wuc0sAI49nyMG6ElQQA)

-## IntelliJ Support
+## IntelliJ

-Open the project directory in IntelliJ in order to develop, run, and debug your code using an IDE.
+The project has been outfitted to be run in IntelliJ, and if SQL is installed on the machine, database persistence can be enabled as well.

 ## Maven Support